Qbject/obsidian-canvas-link-optimizer/README.md

 With the Canvas Link Optimizer Plugin enabled, it looks like this:
 ![](doc/img/showcase-with-plugin.avif)

 This plugin does not modify your vault data.
-All thumbnails are cached locally in the `.obsidian/plugins/canvas-link-optimizer/data` directory, which can be safely cleared if necessary.
+All thumbnails are cached locally in the `.obsidian/plugins/canvas-link-optimizer/data` directory, which can be safely cleaned if necessary.

 ## Installation